What's the Difference between Insurance Agents & Brokers?

 Insurance agents tend to work for either one company or a group of related companies.
 They sell policies to customers on behalf of the company (or companies) that they work for.

 Brokers, on the other hand, are independent and can offer you policies from a variety of companies.
-Instead of selling the policy on the behalf of an insurer they work for, they coordinate the sale of a policy between a customer and whichever insurer is the best fit for them.
+Instead of selling the policy on the behalf of an insurer they work for, they coordinate the sale of policy between a customer and whichever insurer is the best fit for them.

 One way to think of it is like buying a cell phone.
 In some cases, you could go straight to the manufacturer, like Apple, and purchase the cell directly from a company-employed sales representative.
 That would be similar to buying from an insurance agent.
 On the other hand, you could go to a retail outlet like Best Buy or Walmart and choose your phone from various brands.
-That would be more similar to the role of insurance broker.
+That would be more similar to the role of the insurance broker.

 What are the pros and cons of buying from an agent?

-Just as Apple can offer special discounts, pricing or added features when they sell directly to consumers, agents/direct writers can often add discounts and incentives in when selling an auto insurance policy.
+Just as Apple can offer special pricing or added features when they sell directly to consumers, agents/direct writers can often add discounts and incentives when selling an auto insurance policy.
 Direct writers may also be aware of new product lines in development and can give a heads-up to a policyholder if a new product fitting their needs becomes available.

 However, an agent can only sell you a policy from the companies that he works for, so the selection is somewhat limited.